Best CRM for Real Estate Agents: 13 Tools Ranked for 2026

 Pricing: Free forever plan (2 user seats).
 Paid plans start at $20/month for the Starter tier, scaling to $800+/month for Professional with full marketing automation.

-Tradeoff: The free plan is limited to 2 user seats (recently reduced from unlimited).
-Every email, form, and chat widget displays "Powered by HubSpot" branding.
-No real estate-specific features.
+Tradeoff: The free plan is limited to 2 user seats.
+Every email, form, and chat widget displays "Powered by HubSpot" branding until you pay.
+No real estate-specific features like MLS or transaction templates.
 The jump from free to paid is steep, and costs escalate quickly as you add marketing automation.
+See our HubSpot alternatives guide for cheaper options.

 7. Zoho CRM: Best for Customization and AI Lead Scoring